-- You must have a provider (a doctor, dentist or other prescriber) write your prescription. - Your prescriber must either accept Medicare or file documentation with CMS showing that they are qualified to write prescriptions, or your Part D claim will be denied.
-You should ask your prescribers the next time you call or visit if they meet this condition.
-If not, please be aware it takes time for your prescriber to submit the necessary paperwork to be processed. - You generally must use a network pharmacy to fill your prescription (see Section 2, "Fill your prescriptions at a network pharmacy or through your plan's mail-order service").

-- The drug is a Medicare Part D eligible drug.
+- You must have a provider (a doctor, dentist or other prescriber) write you a prescription which must be valid under applicable state law. - Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - You generally must use a network pharmacy to fill your prescription (see Section 2, "Fill your prescriptions at a network pharmacy or through your plan's mail-order service"). - The drug is a Medicare Part D eligible drug.
 Medicare Part D eligible drugs are all approved by the Food and Drug Administration (FDA) and, if brand, the drug manufacturer has agreed to provide the Coverage Gap Discount.
-The drugs covered under your retiree drug coverage are listed in your plan's Drug List or your benefits chart located at the front of this booklet. - You may also have coverage for certain additional drugs not covered by Medicare Part D plans.
+The drugs covered under your retiree drug coverage are listed in your plan's Drug List or your benefits chart located at the front of this document. - You may also have coverage for certain additional drugs not covered by Medicare Part D plans.
 These drugs are referred to as "Extra Covered Drugs" and are covered by your Senior Rx Plus supplemental benefits.
-If your plan includes coverage for additional drugs, the benefits chart located at the front of this booklet will have a section called "Extra Covered Drugs."
+If your plan includes coverage for additional drugs, the benefits chart located at the front of this document will have a section called "Extra Covered Drugs."
 You can find out which specific drugs are covered by checking your Extra Covered Drug List.
 To get coverage for these additional drugs, you must have a prescription from your provider and have the prescription filled by the pharmacist. - We evaluate new drugs as they come onto the market.
 Once we have completed a full evaluation based upon clinical effectiveness and cost relative to other drug therapies, the drug will be assigned to a drug plan tier or non-formulary designation.
 If a new Part D eligible drug is designated as non-formulary following our review, you may not have coverage for it.
 If your provider feels you should use the new drug, you or your provider may request a coverage exception. - Your drug must be used for a medically accepted indication.
 A "medically accepted indication" is a use of the drug that is either approved by the FDA or supported by certain reference books.
 See Section 3.1 for more information about a medically accepted indication.